Discrete Simulation of Fluid Dynamics (DSFD) Conference

 After all abstracts are collected, they will be reviewed by the local organizing committee.
 The result of acceptance will be sent to you as soon as possible.

 All participants are required to register for the conference.
-The registration portal will be open soon.
+Registration and dorm accommodations can be found here.

 The registration fee includes coffee breaks, breakfast, lunch, and conference dinner.